 Cutting the hole

 Step 1.
-So, first things first, you need to decide how many drawers you want and a rough idea of what you’ll be using them for.
-For mine we wanted shoe storage and somewhere to put the dirty washing.
+First things first, you need to decide how many drawers you want and have a rough idea of what you’ll be using them for.
+For mine, we wanted shoe storage and somewhere to put the dirty laundry.
 You can make the drawers as wide or as tall as you like but remember to ensure the runners can handle the weight and they are going to fit within the space under your stairs.

 Step 4.
 When you have a good hole it’s important to make the replacement front of the drawer from the off cut.
 This ensures you get good angles and the draw fits nicely.

 Step 5.
 One of the most important bits of this project is the frame for the runners to sit on.
 It’s important to ensure the frame is perfectly square and the front of the frame width measures exactly the same as the back.
 This will allow the drawer to run smoothly when sliding in and out.

 Ensure the frame is firmly fixed to the floor and front/rear walls.
 Any movement in this frame will cause many issues for the smooth operation of the drawers.